LucaMalavolta/PyORBIT/docs/installation.rst

 PolyChord on Mac troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+**These instructions are not being updated since a while, use them at your own risk!**

 I run my code a Linux Box, but if I need to do a quick test or debug and I’m not in the office I do it on my Mac.
 Unfortunately some things are not as straightforward as they should be.

 symbol(s) not found for architecture x86_64
 """""""""""""""""""""""""""""""""""""""""""
 Installing ``PolyChord 1.12`` on ``macOS 10.13`` with ``brew``, you may get this long list of error at the time of compiling the library:

 .. code:: bash